sinesy/GitBookLegacy/EE0-4-8-Timer-events.md

 # Timer events

 A timer boundary event can be used to wait for the completion of a manual activity \(user task\).
 Manual activities are a critical part of a process, since they could never be started or completed by the assigned users.
-In order to unlock the process execution after a specific amount of time, a timer task event can be binded to an user task: if the task has not been completed in the specified time, the task is stopped and the execution is forwarded towards to the boundary event.
+In order to unlock the process execution after a specific amount of time, a timer task event can be bounded to an user task: if the task has not been completed in the specified time, the task is stopped and the execution is forwarded towards to the boundary event.

-**Note** : there must be always a connection between a timer event and an alternative task to reach after the expiration time, otherwise the process is invalid.
+**Note**: there must be always a connection between a timer event and an alternative task to reach after the expiration time, otherwise the process is invalid.

-A timer start event works similarly, with the exception that it connects a manual task to listen to the beginning of the task, instead of the completition of it.
+A timer start event works similarly, with the exception that it connects a manual task to listen to the beginning of the task, instead of the completion of it.

 This kind of events require the definition of the Id and Name properties, as well as the setting of the following mandatory properties:
 **Time duration** : timer duration.

 ### Example